OpenNewsLabs/field-guide-security-training-newsroom/drafts/external drives.md

 ## Lesson Plan

 **Icebreakers/activities**
 - If you have the budget, get a USB key for each participant.
-Leave one on each desk, chair, or a pile on tables.
+Leave one on each desk, chair, or a pile on tables with a sign saying "one per user."
 To start the session ask people, "OK everyone, you each have a USB key.
 Did anyone try and check what's on it?"

 - Review the [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet#Natanz_nuclear_facilities) transmission story as an example of danger.

 **Walkthrough or Active Lesson**
 \[ A hands on activity that will help participants either implement the tool -- ideally with some notes about stumbling blocks - or drive home the concept in a useful way.
 If you're installing or demonstrating a specific tool, make sure there's enough information here to get around potential roadblocks. \]

+### Common Mistakes Make
+- Laptop is encrypted but the backup is not.
+- Received a free USB device at a conference or meeting and you plug it in to see what it does.
+- Received a USB cable and just used it without thinking that it might have a surveillance device in it.
+- Your phone is running low and you plug it into a random USB power port, not knowing what *that's* plugged into.

+Have the group run the above scenarios discussing in just a few minutes what could be wrong with each situation.

+Ensure that the following is hit on by the students:
+- Backing up data is great, but if you encrypt your computer but not your hard drives the data is still insecure.
+- Back up drives are easier to lose, steal, or forget about.
+- USB keys can contain malware set to automatically run, and then hide itself as well
+- USB cables can have chips hidden in them that can do the same as the previous point
+- Ports that advertise as "power only" may not in fact be so.

+### Mitigation Strategies

+Disucss with students possible mitigation techniques for the above problem.
+The following points should be discussed if not brought up by the students themselves:

+- Don't use USB keys you don't buy from a reputable store.
+- Carry your own cables for your devices.
+- You can buy "power only" USB cables.
+If you don't have one, use a power adapter and outlet instead of the port.
+- Choose backup solutions that automatically encrypt your data (For instance, MacOS's Time Machine can be set to encrypt automatically)

+### Practical Discussion

+Explain to students that there are safe ways to share data using USB keys.

+TD: explain and set through veracrypt.

 ## Recommended Reading